hannah-scott/hd-dn/README.md

 ## Licensing

-This site's contents are dedicated to the public domaini.
+This site's contents are dedicated to the public domain.